ckan/ckan/doc/theming/javascript.rst

      the details on writing jQuery plugins, here we'll only provide a simple example and show you how to integrate it with CKAN.

-It's a good idea to implement any JavaScript funcionality not directly related to CKAN as a jQuery plugin.
+It's a good idea to implement any JavaScript functionality not directly related to CKAN as a jQuery plugin.
 That way your CKAN JavaScript modules will be smaller as they'll contain only the CKAN-specific code, and your jQuery plugins will also be reusable on non-CKAN sites.
 CKAN core uses jQuery plugins to